ezemery/arcadeGame/README.md

-# Arcade Game Project - Frogger Game
+# Frogger Game with input on mobile phones
 ## How do I complete this project?
 Checkout the online game  [Frogger me](https://ezdevelopers.github.io/arcadeGame/).